hexaxsoftwares/houx.js/README.md

 Params is a consistent way of passing state based datas from the parent down to the child widget

-Define the params option in the widget's options object and access them in the template using $params. validation can be a type function, or an object consisting of type , default, or required, and a validator method which returns a conditional boolean valuee.g
+Define the params option in the widget's options object and access them in the template using $params.

+validation can be a type function, or an object consisting of type , default, or required, and a validator method which returns a conditional boolean value

+e.g

 ```javascript
 export default{
     params:{